-Our Dutch correspondent H. Numan checks in with the latest political scuttlebutt from The Netherlands.
+Our Dutch correspondent H. Numan reports on the latest labyrinthine twists and turns on the political scene since the recent parliamentary elections in The Netherlands.

 by H. Numan

 The continuing saga of the Dutch electoral farce: I reported about the elections, and later the gaffe made by the prime minister.
 It’s becoming a real Easter parody now: the PM had to explain himself before the Sanhedrin (Parliament) on White Thursday.
 He was crucified on Good Friday, but: verily, the Lord has risen!
 He survived a motion of no confidence by the skin of his teeth.
 He was saved by his coalition partner CU (Christian Union; Calvinist Marxists) who didn’t support the motion.

 I’m not too fond of the CU, to put it mildly.
 For three reasons: I don’t like hypocrites, very strict Calvinists and I don’t like Marxists.
 Gert Jan Seegers is all of that.
 That makes him a pharisee par excellence in my book.
 A pharisee is someone who goes through the motions, without any real conviction.
 Others must see how devout or dedicated he or she is.
 Progressives excel here.
 Others must abide by rules they don’t abide themselves.
 Woe betide you if you don’t!